sumanthgitty/sumanthgitty/README.md

 # Hi there! 👋

 I'm Sumanth, a passionate DevOps enthusiast actively seeking new opportunities in the field.
-With a strong foundation in cloud computing, automation, and CI/CD practices, contianers and so on.
+With a strong foundation in cloud computing, automation, and CI/CD practices, containers and so on.
 I'm excited to contribute to cutting-edge projects and drive efficient software delivery.

 ## What I'm Working On